Eidos-Montréal: History

 In June 2020, Square Enix announced new research and development studio Eidos-Sherbrooke, led by Julien Bouvrais.
 It was envisioned to take advantage of the nearby Université de Sherbrooke and Bishop's University and bring in new computing technology from these schools into their games.
 It was said to initially operate remotely, with plans move to a permanent location in southern Quebec in 2021 and to grow from 20 to 100 staff.
-On June 13, 2021, during their panel for E3 2021, it was announced that the company would be developing a game based on Guardians of the Galaxy.
+On 13 June 2021, during a panel for E3 2021, it was announced that the company would be developing a game based on Guardians of the Galaxy.

 In May 2022, Square Enix reached an agreement with Embracer Group to purchase the studio and other assets of Square Enix Europe.
 During the announcement of this acquisition, it was revealed that Eidos had several projects in development, all using Unreal Engine 5.
 On 20 May 2022, Embracer Group (before the acquisition was complete) expressed interest in sequels, remakes and remasters in established franchises of the studio such as Deus Ex and Thief.
-The acquisition was completed on August 26, 2022, with the assets being held under CDE Entertainment.
+The acquisition was completed on 26 August 2022, with the assets being held under CDE Entertainment.
 In November 2022, Eidos-Shanghai was detached from Eidos-Montréal and moved to Gearbox Entertainment, another Embracer Group company, as Gearbox Studio Shanghai.
+Eidos-Sherbrooke was closed in late January 2023.